Spot Fake Sports Cards Essential Tips

 7. Only Buy from Reputable Sellers and Use Professional Authentication

 For high-end or vintage cards, consider professional authentication and grading from respected companies like PSA, Beckett, SGC, or CGC.
-These services encase cards in tamper-proof slabs, assign grades, and guarantee authenticity, which can significantly boost your card's value and liquidity in the market.
-Keep a digital copy of your certificate of authenticity (COA) and check the serial number through the grading company’s online database to prevent "label swaps" (where fakes are matched to real slabbed serials).
+These services encase cards in tamper-proof slabs, assign grades, and guarantee authenticity, which can significantly boost your card’s value and liquidity in the market.
+Learn more in our comprehensive grading guide.
+Keep a digital copy of your certificate of authenticity (COA) and check the serial number through the grading company’s online database to prevent “label swaps” (where fakes are matched to real slabbed serials).

 In-Depth Strategic Tips for Safeguarding Your Collection